DericMei/BodyWeightApplication/README.md

 - Do all sorts of analysis and calculations for me automatically.
 - Present the results of the analysis in a visually pleasing way so that I can easily know my current state.
 - As a data scientist, I want to impliment machine learning tools to do some seasonality analysis and discover underlying trends for me, as well as predictions just for fun.
+- I need a way to retrain my model directly on the web application so I do not need to go back go source codes to retrain models when new body weight data accumulates.

 ## Project Summary
 To do the project, I need to have a jupyter notebook file on the side to test out codes as well as prepare my sql database.